 Living with type 1 diabetes isn't easy.
-Good diabetes management requires a lot of time and effort, especially in the beginning.
+Diabetes management requires a lot of time and effort, especially in the beginning.

-People with diabetes have an increased risk of depression and anxiety, which may be why many diabetes specialists regularly include a social worker or psychologist as part of their diabetes care team.
+People with diabetes have an increased risk of depression and diabetes-related distress, which may be why many diabetes specialists regularly include a social worker or psychologist as part of their diabetes care team.

 You may find that talking to other people with type 1 diabetes is helpful.
-There are support groups available both online and in person.
-Although support groups aren't for everyone, they can be good sources of information.
+Support groups are available both online and in person.
+Support groups aren't for everyone, but they can be good sources of information.
 Group members often know about the latest treatments and tend to share their own experiences or helpful information, such as where to find carbohydrate counts for your favorite takeout restaurant.
-If you're interested, your doctor may be able to recommend a group in your area.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.